OpenDSA/OpenDSA/RST/en/SearchStruct/Skiplist1.rst

 appropriate at all of its levels.
 Here is an implementation for inserting a new value into the Skip List.
+Note that we build an ``update`` array as we progress through the Skip List, so that we can update the pointers for the nodes that will preceed the one being inserted.

 .. codeinclude:: Randomized/SkipList
    :tag: SkipInsert